Asicosilomu/wtfcode/README.md

 Because I want to.

 # How?
 WTFCode is a language that focuses more on words than other characters.
 The language is meant to be as impractical as possible.
-Below you can find some documentation for the language that I wrote in a quick rush.
+Below you can find some documentation for the language that I wrote ~in a quick rush~.

 ### Syntax
 Each line in WTFCode represents an instruction.
 They must be on separate lines, if the medium does not allow, use ```\n```.